Iris vicaria: Taxonomy

 It was first published by Alexeï Ivanovitch Vvedenski in 'Flora URSS (Flora Unionis Rerumpublicarum Sovieticarum Socialisticarum)' in 1935.
 Under the name 'Juno Vicaria'.

 Iris vicaria is now the accepted name by the RHS, and it was verified by United States Department of Agriculture and the Agricultural Research Service on 3 October 2014.

 It is very similar in form to Iris magnifica (another Juno species Iris) with pale violet flowers.

 Around 1930, the Russian Government decided to sell various wild bulbs from its lands, to plant collectors of Europe and other countries.
 Large quantities of Lilium szovitsianum, various tulip species and other bulbs were dug up, transported and sold.
 A lot of iris bulbs labelled Iris warleyensis were found out to be mis-labeled by American bulb growers.
-Using Professor Fedtschenko's book,' 'Species of Wild Flowers of the U.S.S.R. they were found out to be Iris vicaria.
+Using Professor Fedtschenko's book, Species of Wild Flowers of the U.S.S.R. they were found out to be Iris vicaria.

+Native

-NativeIris vicaria comes from the Pamir Mountains and Alay Mountains of Central Asia.
+Iris vicaria comes from the Pamir Mountains and Alay Mountains of Central Asia.

 It can also be found beside the Upper Varzob River, in the Pamir Mountain system of Tajikistan (in the former Soviet controlled state).

 The mountains' spring thaw provides the year's main water for the irises and other plants in the area.

 It can also be found in Uzbekistan, on the Hissar Mountains and Baisun Mountains, regions of Tajikistan.